OfficeDev/MCCA/README.md

 # Overview

-MCCA is a tool which, on execution, generates a report highlighting known issues in your compliance configurations in achieving data protection guidelines and recommends best practices to follow.
+Microsoft Compliance Configuration Analyzer (MCCA) is a tool which, on execution, generates a report highlighting known issues in your compliance configurations in achieving data protection guidelines and recommends best practices to follow.

 # What is Microsoft Compliance Configuration Analyzer (MCCA)?